tjohnston-softdev/rsi-facebook-reach/readme.md

 ---

 ### Delayed Advertising
 Relating back to the different forms of reach, posts can either gain reactions organically or with the assistance of paid advertising.
 Rather than simply relying on one or the other, it is recommended that you do not pay for advertising as soon as a post is made.
-Instead, let the post circulate naturally for a given amount of time before you boost it with an advertisement.
+Instead, let the post circulate naturally for some time before you boost it with an advertisement.
 How long that delay should be is subjective.
 For example, a post made by a global business with several million likes will have their posts circulated in a matter of minutes, or even seconds.
-However, for a smaller, more local business, this could be up to 24 hours.
+However, for a smaller, more local business, this could take up to 24 hours.

 ---

 ### Promotion
 Despite Facebook’s popularity as a marketing tool, not everything you post has to be promotional or sales-related.
-Even though a business can have a Facebook page, the articles that I have read point to the concept of the 80/20 rule.
+Even though a business can have a Facebook page, the articles that I have read point to the concept of the '80/20 rule'.
 In other words, only 20% of posts should be directly promotional while the other 80% should be more informal.
 For example, you could make a post regarding the general experience at Response on most days.
 Then you might make a blatant promotion perhaps once or twice a week.

 ---

 ### Post Targeting
 Instead of relying on paid advertising as the first resort, posts can be targeted to specific audiences.
-The Facebook News Feed algorithm will take these targets into account so that the particular post will reach the right people organically.
+The Facebook news feed algorithm will take these targets into account so that the particular post will reach the right people organically.
 A post can be targeted towards demographics such as gender, age, location, and specific interests.
 You can also set an expiry date for your post so it will stop showing on news feeds by that date.
 With that being said, this feature only affects the likelihood of a post being displayed on a given person’s news feed.
 Of course, when somebody views a fan page directly, they can see all of their posts, even if they passed their 'expiry date'.
 It is also important to note that when using this feature, your post must target at least 20 people.

 ---